rosineygp/mkdkr/README.md

 ### Service and Job

-Testing a job that depends of the another job is very simple.
+Testing a job that depends on another job is very simple.

 ```Makefile
 intergration-test: